vikas0633/python/README.md

 129_splitIPR.py - script to split IPR file <br />
 130_shuffle_header.py - script to shuffle header of a given file <br />
 131_replace_values.py - script to replace all the values in a row <br />
+132_translateDNA.py - script to convert DNA to protein <br />